mozilla/omniscient/README.md

 * Click Choose File and select the zip file of your app.
 * Click Upload to upload the app to Zendesk Support.
 * When prompted, click Install.

+After the application has been installed, use the